KSO

 Option 3 β€” Local development

 For local use without HPC access.
-Note that training without a GPU will be slow, and smaller models with lower batch sizes are recommended.
+Training without a GPU will be slow; smaller models and lower batch sizes are recommended.

 git clone -b dev https://github.com/ocean-data-factory-sweden/kso.git